 But if you do get injured at work this winter, file a workers’ comp claim as soon as possible!
 You have a limited amount of time to file a workers’ compensation claim and this time passes very quickly, especially during the holidays.

 Just like working retail during the holidays, your workers’ comp case can be overwhelming.
-But at BDT Law, our goal is to give you the advice and guidance you need to make informed decisions that are in your best interest.
+But at The Law Office of Brian D. Tadros, our goal is to give you the advice and guidance you need to make informed decisions that are in your best interest.
 Contact us today for a free consultation.

 Happy Holidays from our family to yours!